rdurand99/SQL_Rockbuster/README.md

 You can find my visualizations on [Tableau](https://public.tableau.com/app/profile/rachel.durand).

 ## Resources
-Relevant resources will be posted here
+Relevant resources will be posted here.